-Project managers spends a lot of time on the work that must happen before any project can be executed.
-Researching the feasibility of the project, planning for its success, scheduling tasks, organizing resources and building a budget are all important.
+Project managers spend a lot of time planning how work will be executed.
+Doing a feasibility study, planning for its success, scheduling tasks, organizing resources and building a budget are all important.

-Getting the most out of your team, making sure they have the necessary resources to match their capacity at a specific point in the project is key to maximizing productivity.
-To create that optimum workflow structure requires a work management methodology.
+Getting the most out of your team, making sure they have the necessary work management tools to match their capacity at a specific point in the project is key to maximizing productivity.
+To create that optimum workflow structure requires a work management system.

 What Is Work Management?

-This can be applied to the scope of the project or the organization of the project’s operations.
-Either way, the goal is to streamline these processes to better schedule tasks, meet the expectations of stakeholders, manage resources and evaluate performance to further improve productivity.
+Work management is key to controlling the project scope and avoiding resource, time or task management issues.
+Either way, the purpose of using work management tools and techniques is to streamline these processes to better schedule project tasks, meet the expectations of stakeholders, manage resources and evaluate performance to further improve productivity.

-The cycle of managing work starts with identifying that work, planning and scheduling it, and then executing the work.
+The work management process starts with identifying the project scope, planning, scheduling, and then executing the work.
 But it doesn’t end there: follow-up is important.
-Use analysis to figure out what’s helping and what isn’t.
+Use project status reports and work management tools to figure out what’s helping and what isn’t.

-- Plan: Now comes the plan to determine what work must be done.
-Making a time estimation of how long that work will take and the resources involved.
+- Plan: Now comes the time to plan what work must be done.
+As said before, a work breakdown structure will help you make a time estimation of how long that work will take and the resources involved.

-- Document: Always make a paper trail of the process to capture anything learned and the communications involved throughout.
+- Document: Always make a paper trail of the work management process to capture anything learned and the communications involved throughout.

 - Analyze: Finally, use the experience and documentation to refine your processes.
 Work management is a continuously improving system.

-ProjectManager is an award-winning tool that organizes work to streamline processes and boost productivity.
-It is packed with the features you need to elevate your project and team to higher levels of efficiency.
+ProjectManager is an award-winning project management tool that organizes work to streamline processes and boost productivity.
+It is packed with the key work management features you need to elevate your project and team to higher levels of efficiency, such as:

-Further, control workflow by breaking the larger project into smaller phases.
-You can customize colors and columns to differentiate the stages of the project and then add milestones that indicate when one phase ends and another begins.
-This helps you track progress.
+Further, control workflow by breaking the larger project plan into smaller phases.
+Our work management tools allow you to customize colors and views to differentiate the project phases and then add milestones that indicate when one phase ends and another begins.

 Any tasks that are dependent on another task to start or finish can be linked, so there are no bottlenecks slowing down work later in the project.
 Because our software is cloud-based as changes occur, just drag and drop the task to the new date and every related task is instantly updated.